openvinotoolkit/open_model_zoo/CONTRIBUTING.md

  -  `-i "<input>"`: Required.
 An input to process.
 The input can usually be a single image, a folder of images or anything that OpenCV's `VideoCapture` can process.
  -  `-m "<path>"`: Required.
 Path to an .xml file with a trained model.
 If the demo uses several models at the same time, use other keys prefixed with `-m_`.
  -  `-d "<device>"`: Optional.
 Specifies a target device to infer on.
-CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+CPU, GPU, HDDL or MYRIAD is acceptable.
 Default must be CPU.
 If the demo uses several models at the same time, use keys prefixed with `d_` (just like keys `m_*` above) to specify device for each model.
  -  `-no_show`: Optional.
 Do not visualize inference results.

 > **TIP**: For Python, it is preferable to use `--` instead of `-` for long keys.